angloeastern/backend-code-challenge/README.md

 make
 ```

 Wait until the startup finished.
 The system will try to execute the database migrations and seeder.
-Wait until you see message `Hosting started`.
+Wait until you see message `Hosting started` in Docker Desktop.

 ## View Swagger